Documentary Advisory Committee

 Catherine Edelman, Chicago, IL

-December 1, 2021, marked the 34-year anniversary of Catherine Edelman Gallery, a venue for contemporary fine art photography in Chicago.
-Since its founding in 1987, the gallery has established itself as one of the leading galleries in the US devoted to the exhibition of prominent living photographers, alongside new & young talent.
-The gallery showcases a broad range of subject matter, attracting both the seasoned collector and first-time buyer.
-Our website provides a wealth of information, including artist talks, interviews with art world professionals, and extensive educational material.
+December 1, 2022 marked the 35-year anniversary of Catherine Edelman Gallery (CEG), a venue in Chicago showcasing contemporary fine art photography.
+Since its founding in 1987, the Catherine Edelman Gallery has established itself as one of the leading galleries in the country devoted to the exhibition of prominent living photographers, alongside new & rising talent, attracting both the seasoned collector and first-time buyer.
+The CEG web site provides a wealth of information, including artist talks, interviews with art world professionals, and extensive educational material.
 Catherine is an active member of the Association of International Photography Art Dealers [AIPAD] and is widely respected as a leader, educator, and specialist in the field of contemporary photography.
 She is also the co-founder of CASE Art Fund. a nonprofit established to raise awareness about children’s human rights through the support and exhibition of photography.

 Lori Grinker, New York, NY